MoreMoney-Finance/contracts/README.md

 - Roles: Multiple contracts can be marked as holding a role.
 Used for access control checking (E.g. minter / burner, fund transferer on behalf of users)

 ## Strategies

+Tranche contracts (of which `IsolatedLending` is the only deployed instance) forward collateral assets to other contracts, strategies, which in turn have the logic for tracking and interacting with other yield-bearing systems.

+### Auto-repaying strategies: `YieldConversionStrategy`

+Stages of auto-repayment:
+- Reward tokens for a specific asset have been transfered to the strategy, either because the user triggered a deposit or withdraw, or because they called `harvestPartially` to induce the yield generating contract to distribute reward.
+- `tallyReward(address token)` assigns that excess reward balance to an underlying asset within the contract's internal accounting.
+- `convertReward2Stable` can be called by anyone in order to convert accumulated reward tokens into our stablecoin, at their current USD price.
+- `tallyHarvestBalance(address token)` finally makes this harvested stable accrue to accounts as loan repayment

+The `AMMYieldConverter` contract offers a way to do this entire process in one transaction, including unwinding reward tokens on AMMs.

+#### MasterChef auto-repaying

+- `MasterChef`-style contracts often transfer reward upon every interaction, so `tallyReward` is called at each withdraw and deposit.

+#### Synthetix-style staking rewards auto-repaying

+### YieldYak auto-compounding

 ## Liquidation